2001-Sat Nov 17 04:06:06 EST 2018

 Miami can be a scary place for pet people like me.
 Pools, beaches, bays, canals . . . it’s water, water everywhere.

 Ordinarily, I’d say that’s a good thing.
 In fact, it’s my favorite thing about my town.
 Unfortunately, it’s also my most feared, given that I have to live with the memory of a drowned dog.

 The experience was horrible, and it feels like just yesterday that I lost Marcel so traumatically.
 Things like that never really fade.
 Instead, they tend to fester — or get channeled into more productive things, like this post.

 Each year, I like to write a seasonal article in Marcel’s memory to help remind us all how easily drowning can happen.
 Whether we’re talking about kids or dogs, it usually occurs in the space of just one cheated breath.

-water-safety plan, which I employ each and every time that my dogs are out boating, beaching, kayaking or otherwise at water’s edge:
+Enter my five-point water-safety plan, which I employ each and every time that my dogs are out boating, beaching, kayaking or otherwise at water’s edge:

 Ideally, you want a strong barrier between pets and the water.
 But keep in mind that gates, nets and doors can be notoriously fickle, so be vigilant and make sure that your blockade of choice is always secure.

 Crates are great, especially when you can’t be immediately nearby.
 There’s no need to take the risk by have your pet loose, right?